ewized/esuite/README.md

 ------
 The components in eSuite uses [Maven].
 This will download all of the dependencies used in the projects.

-  - The components are built agenst `Java 7`.
+  - The components are built against `Java 7`.
   - To compile the components use `mvn install`.

 License